-People Program Lead - Leadership and Learning, Culture Amp
+Former People Program Lead, Leadership and Learning, Culture Amp

 As a growing company with new people arriving nearly every week, it can be hard to maintain a feeling of connectedness.
-Add being dispersed across multiple locations in different countries, time zones, teams, and not having the ability to run into someone to have a casual chat, it can be even harder.
+Add being dispersed across multiple locations in different countries, time zones, and teams and not having the ability to run into someone to have a casual chat, it can be even more challenging.

-As Senior People Operations Manager, Campers came to me and expressed that they lacked an understanding of who was joining or where.
+As Senior People Operations Manager, Campers came to me and said they did not understand who was joining or where.
 I, along with team members from our Customer and Insights teams, brainstormed elaborate ways of matching people up to have lunch together but stalled on the execution.
-It wasn’t just about finding a solution to match people within the same location, but across the world.
+It wasn’t just about finding a solution to match people within the same location – but about finding a way to create connections across the world.

 How could we pair people up globally in a way that was easy to implement?

 The solution came to us by luck in the form of a Slackbot called Donut.
 One of Donut’s founders, Dan Manian, met our Director of Customer Success, Steve Hopkins, at an event celebrating the launch of our diversity and inclusion survey.
 Not long after, Steve and I discussed our global onboarding process, and he suggested I meet with Dan to talk about Donut.

 Donut enables us to pair up Campers within Slack and allow them to schedule an outing for themselves, be it in person or virtually.
 We introduced Donut as an experiment and invited Campers to participate, offering to pay up to $10 per pair for coffee or snack.
 We later learned that the $10 reimbursement wasn’t a necessary incentive, as most participants don’t submit an expense.